CAChemE/stochastic-optimization/README.md

-# Python to optimize for chemical process design and optimization via derivative-free algorithms
+# Chemical process design and optimization via derivative-free algorithms (written in Python!)

 A set of examples to optimize process simulators with Python and derivative-free algorithms such as GA or PSO.